 Randy earned a B.A. in History and Philosophy from Wheaton, an M.A. in American History from the University of Notre Dame and a J.D. from Yale Law School, where his favorite class was Urban Legal History.
 He helped to found Wheaton’s Habitat for Humanity chapter and has served twice as the Chair of the Harvey Fellows Advisory Board for the Mustard Seed Foundation.
 Randy also currently serves as a senior advisor to New Moms in Chicago’s Austin neighborhood.

-Rebekah is the Executive Director of Hope Works Community Development located in the Woodlawn community on the Southside of Chicago.
-Hope Works mission is to empower our neighbors to be active catalysts of and participants in a flourishing Southside of Chicago community.
-Through Hope Works, Rebekah is committed to creating opportunities for comprehensive growth in Chicago.
+Rebekah is the Executive Director of One on One, located in the Woodlawn community on the Southside of Chicago.
+One on One's mission is to empower our neighbors to be active catalysts of and participants in a flourishing Southside of Chicago community.
+Through One on One, Rebekah is committed to creating opportunities for comprehensive growth in Chicago.

 Rebekah received a B.A. in International Relations from Wheaton College in 2012.
 After Wheaton, Rebekah developed and launched asset development programming for recently arrived refugees in the Chicagoland area.
 Rebekah has worked with program design and implementation locally, nationally, and internationally within a variety of cultural contexts.
 Originally from Missoula, Montana, Rebekah enjoys outdoor adventuring, travel, and exploring the intricacies of Chicago.